Vault assesses expectedness for each Case Assessment through generated Case Assessment Expectedness records.

 ---|---|

-All Expectedness records are linked to the source Datasheet and the latest version of the referenced datasheet document in Vault Library.
+Vault links all Case Assessment Expectedness records to the source Datasheet and the latest version of the referenced datasheet document in the Library.

 Note:

 - When assessing Combination Products, the Case expectedness is based on the drug or biologic constituent.
-The device constituent expectedness is not assessed.
+Vault does not evaluate device constituent expectedness.

-- For blinded Cases associated with double-blinded Studies, Expectedness records are not generated while the Study Product is blinded, therefore roll-ups do not occur.
-In this scenario, when the Case Product is unblinded Expectedness records are generated and roll-ups occur.
+- For blinded Cases associated with double-blinded Studies, Case Assessment Expectedness records are not generated while the Study Product is blinded, therefore roll-ups do not occur.
+In this scenario, when the Case Product is unblinded Vault generates Case Assessment Expectedness records and roll-ups occur.

 How Expectedness is Evaluated

-When evaluating whether a Case Adverse Event is expected in relation to a Case Product’s Datasheet, Vault first checks whether the event MedDRA matches a term on the Datasheet.
+When evaluating whether a Case Adverse Event is expected in relation to the Datasheet for the Case Product, Vault first checks whether the event MedDRA matches a term on the Datasheet.
 To be considered a match, the term must be listed on or fall under the hierarchy of a term on the Datasheet.
 Then, Vault performs a number of checks based on the precise expectedness and conditional expectedness settings on the Datasheet.

 Expectedness Evaluations Without Demographics